saint germain des prés paris

 rue mazarine Paris

-Slightly further up lies the famous rue de Buci where you can grab a drink and a bite to eat.
+Slightly further up lies the popular rue de Buci where you can grab a drink and a bite to eat.
+This is one of the best spots in the Saint Germain des Prés area (in my opinion!) to watch the world go by and feel like a true Parisian.

 Must Visit Cafés